gwizard/gwizard/README.md

 ### Another framework??
 It really isn't.
 GWizard is just a tiny bit of glue holding together excellent components written by other people.
-GWizard really is "just a library", with fewer lines of actual code than there are lines of text in the README files.
+GWizard is "just a library" with fewer lines of actual code than there are lines of text in the README files.

 ### What's wrong with Dropwizard?
 Isn't there a Guice module for DW?